fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

         * key state
         * key material (either customer provided or AWS provided)
     * Can never be exported
+    * CMKs never leave KMS and never leave a region
+    * CMKS can encrypt or decrypt data up to 4kb in size
     * AWS-managed CMK for each service that is integrated with AWS KMS
     * Or you can have customer managed CMK that you generate by providing AWS with key material